lzell/dscompiler/docs/engineering.md

 ### How to debug tests

+Inside the repl:

+    node inspect node_modules/.bin/jest <filename>

+Inside devtools:

     1. Open devtools:
       - Open Chrome
       - Punch `about:inspect` into the address bar
       - Tap on 'Open dedicated DevTools for Node'

     2. Add a `debugger` statement to the source

     3. Run `jest` with the following:

         node --inspect-brk node_modules/.bin/jest --runInBand

       To test a single file, use:

         node --inspect-brk node_modules/.bin/jest --runInBand <filename>

 ### How to run the linter